 ButterflyMX for HOA gate access control

 You know that community association management is complicated.
-But an HOA gate access control system can simplify the process of running your community while enhancing the property overall.
+However, an HOA gate access control system can simplify the process of running your community while enhancing the property overall.

 If you need a system to control gate access at your community, look no further than ButterflyMX.
-The ButterflyMX video intercom is the perfect solution for gated communities.
+The ButterflyMX video intercom is the perfect solution for gated communities — and it’s weatherproof and vandal-resistant.

-From the ButterflyMX mobile app, residents can open the gate for themselves and their guests.
-When a guest arrives at your property, they can place a video call to the resident they’re visiting — which can be answered from anywhere.
-Delivery carriers can also easily enter the property with a delivery PIN.
+From the top-rated ButterflyMX mobile app, residents can open the gate for themselves and their guests.
+When a guest arrives at your property, they can place a video call to the resident they’re visiting on the brightly-lit LED screen — which can be answered from anywhere.
+Then, by using the 156° wide-angle camera, residents can see and speak to their guests before letting them inside.
+Not to mention, delivery carriers can also easily enter the property with a delivery PIN.

 And managing the ButterflyMX system is simple.
 From a cloud-based dashboard, board members can easily manage access permissions and update the system at any time.